jasmin-lang/jasmin/compiler/doc/dmasm.md

 ### Registers, Sources, and Destinations

-A *register* is one of:

-* A *machine register* denoted by a string.
-  These are fixed and cannot be renamed.
-  (Syntax: `%rax`, ...)
-* A pseudo-register denoted by a string and a list of compile-time expressions.
+A *register* is denoted by a string and a list of compile-time expressions.
   (Syntax: `x[i]`, `x[i,j]`, ...)

+__Note__: These are pseudo-registers that are lowered to machine registers during compilation.

 To be consistent with assembly terminology, we call L-values sources and R-values destinations.